plancksecurity/foundation-planckCoreV3/doc/build-macos.md

 brew install gpgme
 ~~~

 # Installing unpackaged dependencies
 ## YML2
-To check if lxml is properly installed, you can use this lxml "hello world" command:
+To check if lxml (a dependency of YML2) is properly installed for a given python interpreter, you can use this lxml "hello world" command:

 ~~~
 python2 -c 'from lxml import etree; root = etree.Element("root"); print(root.tag)'